 |Erin Beavis||Clinical Nurse Consultant – Epilepsy|

 |Sandra Holland||Clinical Nurse Consultant – Neuromuscular|

-The team also comprises telemetry staff, physiotherapists, occupational therapists, dietitians, speech therapists, educators, administrative officers, social workers.
+The team also comprises telemetry staff, physiotherapists, occupational therapists, dieticians, speech therapists, educators, administrative officers, social workers.
 We welcome collaboration with other medical teams and allied health staff.